Lead Artificial Intelligence Researcher, Programming Systems Research, Intel Labs

 My (somewhat dated) CV is here.
-I have over 50 peer reviewed publications and issued patents (complete listing of my issued patents) with over 40 patents pending.
-I've given several dozen invited and research paper presentations at places like Berkeley, BMW, IBM Research, Penn, VMWare Research, UCLA, and UW.
+I have over 50 peer reviewed publications and issued patents (complete listing of my issued patents) with over 70 patents pending.
+I've given several dozen invited research presentations at places like Berkeley, BMW, IBM Research, Penn, Stanford, VMWare, UCLA, and UW.
 I've also been lucky enough to be recognized with a few best presentation awards (CGO '10, Raytheon ISaC '09, Intel SWPC '16).

 Patent issued: "Detecting root causes of use-after-free memory errors"